anantct7/Kinect-Exercise-Monitoring/README.md

 This is a motion capture framework designed using X-Box Kinect.
 It can track various human exercises and provide live analysis of how close a user is performing the excercise when compared to an expert.

 ## Preface
-This project was created as a part of our 6th Semester project which was of 5 cerdits.
+This project was created as a part of our 6th Semester project which was of 5 credits.

 ## Technologies used
 * C++